 Or in the weight loss example if your Inner Critic is saying ‘you can’t lose weight’ is that true?
 No, especially if you have lost some before even if it is a 1lb or 2lb, so, No, it is not true.

 The second tip I share with my clients is to Ask; ‘Is it helpful?’

 How many times did you hear when you were growing up to ignore the mean words from other kids?
 To ‘take no notice?’
 I get my clients to concentrate on whether it is helpful and if it is not then the great part is you have a CHOICE as to whether you listen.
-And given a choice most of us would chose not to act or pay any attention to anything unhelpful.
+And given a choice, most of us would choose not to act, react or pay any attention to anything unhelpful.